normanmunge/testing-ci-cd-demo/README.md

 1. You already have a Heroku account
 2. You have set up the Heroku API KEY and APP NAME in your repository settings

+### Resources:

+To learn more on how to deploy to heroku using Github actions: https://github.com/marketplace/actions/deploy-to-heroku#:~:text=In%20your%20Repo%2C%20go%20to,automatically%20deployed%20to%20Heroku%20henceforth.

 ## React Testing